-30 Nov Why your website needs a SSL certificate in 2018
+30 Nov Why your website needs a SSL certificate

 Secure Socket Layer or SSL encrypts data that travels from the user’s web browser to the web page’s server to help ensure that users can enter their private information without it being hacked.
 Before 2017, most people felt that moving from HTTP (Hypertext Transfer Protocol) to HTTPS (Hypertext Transfer Protocol Secure) or obtaining an SSL certificate was unnecessary unless they were collecting billing information on their e-commerce website.
 Now, there are several really good reasons to spring for that SSL certificate to secure your website and the information collected through any form, even if you don’t have an online store.

 Google gives preference to websites with an SSL certificate.
 Since 2014, Google has given encrypted sites a boost in rankings over unencrypted sites.
 Now Google is talking about applying penalties to HTTP sites for further motivation for people to secure data being transmitted from their website.